dsplay/template-boilerplate-javascript/README.md

 # DSPLAY - JavaScript Template Boilerplate

+This is a Vanilla JavaScript boilerplate for building [HTML-based templates](https://developers.dsplay.tv/docs/html-templates) for [DSPLAY - Digital Signage](https://dsplay.tv/) platform.

-You can use this project as a skeleton for creating a new [HTML-based template](https://developers.dsplay.tv/docs/html-templates) for DSPLAY.
+You can use this project as a skeleton for creating a new HTML Template with pure JavaScript, without any extra library.
+If you prefer to use a JS library, check the [other boilerplates](https://developers.dsplay.tv/docs/html-templates/boilerplates/) available.

 ## Directory Structure